Developer documentation

 participant FAS as Frontend AuthService

-participant GC as GraphQL Client
+participant GC as Validation and Transformation

 participant AR as AuthResolver (Backend)